-Director Qualifications Bradbury H. Anderson, 63 Director since 2011 Vice Chairman and Chief Executive Officer - Best Buy Co., Inc. (multinational retailer of technology and entertainment products and services) from 2002 to 2009; President and Chief Operating Officer of Best Buy from 1991 to 2002.
-Mr. Anderson served in the positions of chief executive officer and chief operating officer of a large public retail company for several years, during a customer segmentation transformation, which provided him with extensive Director of General Mills, Inc. since 2007. knowledge of management and operations of large public companies, including experience implementing customer focused strategies.
-He also Director of Carlson Companies, a private company, since July 2009. has over 16 years of experience as a member of a public company board of Director of LightHaus Logic, Inc., a private corporation, since April 2012. directors.
-Frank M. Clark, Jr., 67 Director since 2002 Chairman and Chief Executive Officer - ComEd (energy services company and subsidiary of Exelon Corporation) from November 2005 to February 2012; President - ComEd from 2001 to November 2005.
-Mr. Clark served in executive positions at a large public utility company for over a decade, providing him with extensive experience and knowledge of large company management, operations and business critical functions.
-He Executive Vice President and Chief of Staff - Exelon Corporation (public utility holding company) from 2004 to 2005; Senior Vice President - Exelon Corporation from 2001 to 2004. also brings over 10 years of experience as a member of a public company board of directors.
+DirectorQualificationsBradbury H. Anderson, 63Director since 2011Vice Chairman and Chief Executive Officer - Best Buy Co., Inc. (multinational retailer of technology and entertainment products and services) from 2002 to 2009; President and Chief Operating Officer of Best Buy from 1991 to 2002.Mr.
+Anderson served in the positions of chief executive officer and chief operating officer o large public retail company for several years, a customer segmentation transformation, whic provided him with extensive knowledge of

+Director of General Mills, Inc. since 2007.

+Director of Carlson Companies, a private company, since July 2009.

+Director of LightHaus Logic, Inc., a private corporation, since April 2012.

+Frank M. Clark, Jr., 67 Director since 2002

+Chairman and Chief Executive Officer - ComEd (energy services company and subsidiary of Exelon Corporation) from November 2005 to February 2012; President - ComEd from 2001 to November 2005.

+Executive Vice President and Chief of Staff - Exelon Corporation (public utility holding company) from 2004 to 2005; Senior Vice President - Exelon Corporation from 2001 to 2004.

 Director of BMO Financial Corp., a private corporation, since 2005.